gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-organization.md

 ## Transfer Ownership

-If you’re the owner of an organization and would like to make someone else the owner you can do that.
+If you’re the [owner](/gitkraken-client/gitkraken-organization/##roles) of an organization and would like to make someone else the owner you can do that.
 First you need to make sure to first add that account to the organization.
-Once the account is added to your organization, go to your organization, select Settings and then “Transfer ownership.”
+Once the account is added to your organization, go to your organization, select "Settings" and then “Transfer ownership.”
 You will select the user within the organization to become the owner (and type their email to confirm).
-Once you select the red “Transfer Ownership,” the transfer is final and cannot be undone unless the new owner transfers ownership back to the original owner.
+Once you select “Transfer Ownership,” the transfer is final and cannot be undone unless the new owner transfers ownership back to the original owner.

 <img src="/wp-content/uploads/gitkraken-organization-transfer-organization.gif" class="img-responsive center img-bordered">